 If your students are attending acting classes, they will enjoy learning the things mentioned above.
 The confidence they’ll gain from their workshops and training can also help them in their academic performance.

 Anyway, your emotionally supportive classroom is a big help for students to harness their acting skills.
 If you are a language teacher, perhaps you are teaching speech and drama, that can be your initial step to help students learn the things shared in this post.

 By and large, your classroom is a great stage show.
 Your students are the actors and actresses while you consider yourself as the director.
 With the appropriate teaching strategies and classroom management, you are actually leading them to become successful actors.

-Now, if acting quite interests you and it has improved your students’ performance, we would most appreciate it if you leave your thoughts in the comment section below.
+Now, if acting quite interests you and has improved your students’ performance, we would most appreciate it if you leave your thoughts in the comment section below.